 The problem: Seafood is a primary source of protein for much of the world.
 Nearly one-third of global fish populations are overfished, placing many fisheries at risk for collapse.
 In addition to fishing pressures, pollution, ocean acidification, and other environmental threats add to the challenges of the critters that sustain us surviving and thriving in the ocean.

 Easy tips for making better seafood choices:

-- Try new foods!
+Try new foods!
 We are used to eating a select few species of seafood –salmon, tuna, shrimp, tilapia, and pollock to name a few – but there are plenty of other fish in the sea that we could choose.
-For example, steelhead trout is a substitute for salmon and barramundi a not-well-known but versatile and flavorful white fish.
+For example, steelhead trout, a not-well-known but versatile and flavorful white fish, is a substitute for salmon and barramundi.
 When we choose species out of our normal repertoire, we increase demand for a more balanced seafood supply chain.

-- Ask questions!
+Ask questions!
 Programs like NOAA’s FishWatch and Monterey Bay Aquarium’s Seafood Watch help us understand what makes some seafood a good choice to eat and what makes others worth avoiding.
 These programs also help guide us in asking questions about where our seafood comes from, whether we’re at a restaurant or at the grocery store planning a family meal.
-Many sustainable seafood choice programs are free and available online, allowing you to investigate in an instant from anywhere in the world.
+Many sustainable seafood choice programs and guides are free and available online, like the Seafood Nutrition Partnership’s Registered Dietician Nutritionist Seafood Toolkit.
+Through a grant with NOAA Fisheries, the National Marine Sanctuary Foundation was proud to help fund this toolkit which features resources related to the nutritional value and sustainability of different kinds of seafood and how to buy it.
+These guide and programs allow you to investigate your seafood in an instant from anywhere in the world!